FactomProject/factom-docs/wallet/includes/_transfer_fct_to_secure_wallet.md

 ![Online Wallet 00](images/wallet_141.png)

-On the second screen tick the box and click the "Proceed to Unencrypted Wallet" button.
+On the second screen tick the checkbox and click the "Proceed to Unencrypted Wallet" button.

 ![Online Wallet 00](images/wallet_144.png)